DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 ### An Update on the Goals

 Here, I'll go over:
-- the changes that have been made to the game recently (mainly just going ov)
+- The changes that have been made to the game recently (mainly just going over the stuff from the updates channel)
+- Short-term approaches for tackling the goals

-#### Making the game look more magical
+#### Making the game look more magical & more polished
+-